MetOffice/jules/doc/source/namelists/ancillaries.nml.rst

 .. nml:namelist :: JULES_PDM

-This namelist reads spatially varying parameter values for the PDM-type parameterisation of runoff.
+This namelist reads spatially varying parameter values for the PDM-type parametrisation of runoff.
 The values are only used if :nml:mem:`JULES_HYDROLOGY::l_pdm` = TRUE.
 The description below is very brief.
 For further details, see the references under :nml:mem:`JULES_HYDROLOGY::l_pdm`.

 .. nml:member:: read_list